CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

   one can specify that a callback (event listener) is called before the previously registered ones instead of after them (the default).

-- It might be possible for a single callback plugin class to implement multiple callbacks for the same hook point if a decorator was used to register callback methods for a hook point, instead of or as an alternative to linking methods to a hook point by their name.
+- It might be possible for a single callback class to implement multiple callbacks for the same hook point if a decorator was used to register callback methods for a hook point, instead of or as an alternative to linking methods to a hook point by their name.
 But